cal-itp/data-infra/docs/contribute/content_types.md

 **For SQL**
 #### Cell Magics
-To run sql within the jupyterbook we are using an Ipython wrapper called cell magics.
+To run sql within the jupyterbook we are using an iPython wrapper called cell magics.

 #### Syntax:
 ```